Commonwealth Secretary-General: Staff and responsibility

-The Secretary-General was originally required to submit annual reports to the Heads of Government, but this has since been changed to reporting at biennial Commonwealth Heads of Government Meetings (CHOGM).
-The Secretary-General is held responsible by the Commonwealth's Board of Governors in London.
+The secretary-general was originally required to submit annual reports to the heads of government, but this has since been changed to reporting at biennial Commonwealth Heads of Government Meetings (CHOGM).
+The secretary-general is held responsible by the Commonwealth's Board of Governors in London.

+Between 2016 and 2019, the staff of the Commonwealth secretariat declined in number, from 295 to 223.

 Election

 Since the 1993 CHOGM, it has been decided that the secretary-general is elected to a maximum of two four-year terms.
 The election is held by the assembled heads of government and other ministerial representatives at every other CHOGM.
 Nominations are received from the member states' governments, who sponsor the nomination through the election process and are responsible for withdrawing their candidate as they see fit.

 The election is held in a Restricted Session of the CHOGM, in which only heads of government or ministerial representatives thereof may be present.
 The chair of the CHOGM (the head of government of the host nation) is responsible for ascertaining which candidate has the greatest support, through the conduct of negotiations and secret straw polls.

-There is usually a convention that an incumbent seeking a second term in office is elected unopposed for his or her second term.
-However, this was broken by a Zimbabwe-backed bid for Sri Lankan Lakshman Kadirgamar to displace New Zealand's Don McKinnon in 2003.
+Secretaries-general seeking a second term in office are often elected unopposed.
+Although this practice was occasionally deemed to be a convention, it was broken by a Zimbabwe-backed bid for Sri Lankan Lakshman Kadirgamar to displace New Zealand's Don McKinnon in 2003.
 At the vote, however, Kadirgamar was easily defeated by McKinnon, with only 11 members voting for him against 40 for McKinnon.
+In March 2019, the 53 high commissioners, meeting in London, confirmed the unwritten rule allowing secretaries-general to be challenged for a second term.

 At the 2011 CHOGM, India's Kamalesh Sharma was re-elected to his second term unopposed.
 Sharma had won the position at the 2007 CHOGM, when he defeated Malta's Michael Frendo to replace McKinnon, who had served the maximum two terms.

 At the 2015 CHOGM, Patricia Scotland, a former British cabinet minister, was nominated for Commonwealth secretary-general by her native country of Dominica and defeated Antiguan diplomat Sir Ronald Sanders and former deputy secretary-general for political affairs Mmasekgoa Masire-Mwamba of Botswana to become the 6th Commonwealth secretary-general and the first woman to hold the post.
 She took office on 1 April 2016.
+Lady Scotland's re-election to a second term was challenged at the 2022 Commonwealth Heads of Government Meeting but she won a second term, reportedly defeating Jamaican foreign minister Kamina Johnson Smith by a margin of 27 votes to 24.
+As the CHOGM had been delayed by two years due to the COVID-19 pandemic, Scotland agreed to only serve for two additional years.

+At the 2024 CHOGM, Ghanaian foreign minister Shirley Ayorkor Botchwey was elected to succeed Baroness Scotland.
+She will begin her tenure as secretary-general on 1 April 2025.